December 30, 2007

 Merry Christmas modsters.
 Christmas is just two days away, the North Pole is all in a tizzy, Santa's gettin' his sleigh road ready, and that means it's time to dust off an old favorite.
 Actually, 24 old favorites.
 This year's mix is just a little different from last year's.
 Mostly the same, but you've got to mix it up a little.

 Every year I play my mix at parties, post it online, and generally share the cheer.
 And every year people beg me to burn them a copy.
-Since hard copies are so 20th century, here's a digital download of Mr. Suave's Christmas disk in all it's swingin, glory.
+I burned about 50 copies as gifts in 2000.
+But, since hard copies are so 20th century, here's a digital download of Mr. Suave's Christmas disk in all it's swingin, glory.
 And, it's pure tunage, completely without Mr. Suave commentary!

 • Happy Holidays -- Mel Torme